Bayazid Sarker

 Muhammad Bayazid Sarker (born 1 January 1971) is a Bangladeshi economic researcher and central banker.
-He has been working in Bangladesh Bank (BB) since 1999 and his current position is joint director in the Chief Economist's Unit.
-He is also an adjunct assistant professor of business school of Southeast University.
+He has been working in Bangladesh Bank (BB) since 1999.
+Currently he is the director of Banking Regulation and Policy Department [BRPD].
+He is also an adjunct faculty of business school of North South University.
 In 2007, Sarker developed a theoretical structure of migrants’ sponsored bank [MSB] as an alternative source of external financing for developing economies like Bangladesh.
 The idea of MSB also presented by Sarker in Kuala Lumpur, April 15, 2008.
 According to Sarker's developed concept, MSB banking model is equally applicable for developing or emerging economies deficient in both capital and foreign exchange coupled having a good base of non-residents earning abroad.

 Early life and education

 The sixth of nine children, Sarker was born on 1 January 1971 to a Muslim family in the village of Sarkerpara under Cahapai Nawabganj district, a west-northern part of Bangladesh.
 His father was Md.
 Latifur Rahman Sarker, a public health inspector, and his mother was Sekina Khatun.
 His early childhood was spent in the village.
-He finished his Master of Social Science in economics from Dhaka University in 1997.
+He finished his Bachelor's and Master's in economics from Dhaka University in 1997.
 In 2010, Sarker was awarded Master of Public Policy from National Graduate Institute of Policy Studies [GRIPS], Tokyo.
 In 2012, Mr. Sarker also finished his MBA in international business from Dhaka University.